This is the farmhouse

 The original wardrobe was huge and made of dark wood, so it dominated, and darkened, the whole room.
 When we came to remove it, we had to hack it to pieces with tools just to get it out of the door!

-The rest of the room was filled with John’s mum’s collection of antique prams and pushchairs.
+The rest of the room was filled with a collection of antique prams and pushchairs.
 I don’t know why, exactly, but they gave me the creeps!

 This is how it looks now.

-The colour scheme is light and neutral with white and beige furniture and Egyptian Cotton walls.
+We kept the colour scheme light and neutral with white and beige furniture and Egyptian Cotton walls.
 The glass-fronted furniture is reflective, which helps to bounce light around the room.

 The neutral colour scheme was all so we could go big on the bedding!

-In our last home, we decorated the walls in light terracotta, then could never find bedding that would match it.
+In our last home, we painted our bedroom walls terracotta, then could never find bedding that would match it.
 But in this room, anything goes!

 The mirror was a freebie.
-It should have been £300, but was slightly damaged, so had been reduced to £99.
+It should have been £300, but was slightly damaged and destined for the skip.
+We rescued it gladly.

 The bathroom